satpalsr/sdk/docs/server.world.md

 </td><td>

-Sets the intensity of the ambient light.
+Sets the intensity of the world's ambient light.

 </td></tr>